 If you’re living in the US on a work permit, also known as an Employment Authorization Document (EAD), and dreaming of owning a home, it is certainly possible.
 Many EAD holders successfully secure mortgages and purchase homes every year.
-The process is smoother than you might think if you meet some basic requirements and understand your options.
+The process is smoother than you might think if you meet some basic requirements and understand your mortgage options.

-Having worked with numerous clients on EADs over the years, I’ve seen firsthand how easily achievable this goal is.
+Having worked with numerous investors on EADs over the years, I’ve seen firsthand how easily achievable this goal is.
 With the proper guidance and preparation, you can confidently navigate the home loan process and make your dream of homeownership a reality.

 This guide will walk you through the most suitable mortgage options available to EAD holders in the US.
 But first, for those who may not be familiar with it, let’s take a quick look at what an Employment Authorization Card is and why it plays a key role in qualifying for a home loan.

-Key Takeawyas:
+Key Takeaways:

-4. Purchasing a home on an EAD provides long-term financial and residential stability in the US.
+3. Purchasing a home on an EAD provides long-term financial and residential stability in the US.

 Table of Contents